VISUALIZATION TECHNIQUES FOR TENNIS

 2. Evocative Phrase

 One of the greatest boxers of all time came up with a perfect Evocative phrase during the prime of his boxing career.
 Everyone has heard Mohammed Ali's "Float like a butterfly, sting like a bee" phrase.
-The genius of this phrase is that it does what all the best evocative phrases do... they evoke a feeling, an image, and an emotion.
-They stimulate a response that can affect you on a mental and a physical level.
+The genius of this phrase is that it does what all the best evocative phrases doit evokes a feeling, an image, and an emotion.
+They stimulate a response that can affect you on a mental and physical level.

 Having trouble staying mentally tough in tight matches?
 "When the going gets tough, the tough get going" might be the type of phrase that can help.

 Come up with multiple phrases, mix and edit them until you end up with the phrase that touches the spot.
 Take your time.
-Getting the correct phrase will evoke a strong emotion that will assist you in your matches or accomplish a particular technique.
+Using the correct phrase will evoke a strong emotion that will help you in your matches or enable you to perform a particular technique.

 3. Evocative Animal

-Like the previous two visualization methods, the Evocative Animal approach needs to stimulate a particular emotional response to help overcome a mental block in matches or learn a new technique.
+Like the previous two visualisation methods, the Evocative Animal approach needs to stimulate a particular emotional response to help overcome a mental block in matches or learn a new technique.

 The player must develop an animal that will help them block the negative behavior or response.